NATO, Russia in high-level talks as Ukraine tensions simmer | Law-Order

 NATO, Russia in high-level talks as Ukraine tensions simmer

-The three Baltic nations were once ruled by the Soviet Union but are now part of the European Union and NATO.Putin says Russias demands are simple, but key parts of the proposals contained in the documents that Moscow has made public a draft agreement with NATO countries and the offer of a treaty between Russia and the United States wont pass muster at the 30-country military organization.NATO would have to agree to halt all membership plans, not just with Ukraine, and scale down its presence in countries like Estonia close to Russias borders.
+Estonia, like its Baltic neighbors Latvia and Lithuania, relies on U.S. security guarantees provided by its membership in NATO.Putin says Russias demands are simple, but key parts of the proposals contained in the documents that Moscow has made public a draft agreement with NATO countries and the offer of a treaty between Russia and the United States wont pass muster at the 30-country military organization.NATO would have to agree to halt all membership plans, not just with Ukraine, and scale down its presence in countries like Estonia close to Russias borders.

 - Country:

-Deputy Secretary of State Wendy Sherman led the U.S. team at NATO headquarters in Brussels.

-The meeting, the first of its kind in over two years, was due to run for about three hours.
-The NATO-Russia Council, their chief forum for talks, was set up two decades ago but full meetings paused when Russia annexed Ukraine's Crimean Peninsula in 2014.
-It has met only sporadically since, the last time in July 2019.

-With around 100,000 combat-ready Russian troops backed by tanks, artillery and heavy equipment massed just across Ukraine's eastern border, Wednesday's gathering has taken on great significance, yet it still seems destined to fail.
+With around 100,000 combat-ready Russian troops backed by tanks, artillery and heavy equipment massed near Ukraine's eastern border, Wednesday's gathering has taken on great significance, yet it still seems destined to fail.

 Putin says Russia's demands are simple, but key parts of the proposals contained in the documents that Moscow has made public — a draft agreement with NATO countries and the offer of a treaty between Russia and the United States — won't pass muster at the 30-country military organization.